Martin Luther King Jr. Holiday Commission Celebration & Day of Service

 Title

-2023 Annual High School Food Drive Competition Results
+2025 Annual High School Food Drive Competition Results

 Content

-The Martin Luther King, Jr. Holiday Commission began its High School Food Drive Competition over three years ago with the objective of collecting non-perishable food and personal items (diapers, wipes, etc.) for the Howard County Food Bank.
+The Martin Luther King, Jr. Holiday Commission began its High School Food Drive Competition four years ago with the objective of collecting non-perishable food and personal items (diapers, wipes, etc.) for the Howard County Food Bank.
 The annual Food Drive Competition values give young people the opportunity to honor King’s legacy through community service.
+Since 2019, most of Howard County’s high schools have participated.

 Stay Connected!